Can Pineapple Really Change the Taste of Semen?

 To understand how flavors do come through in your spunk, let's take a quick look at the chemical composition of sperm.

 According to Dmitry Loktionov, an OB-GYN and the founder of sexual wellness brand Quanna in the United Kingdom, semen consists of sperm, sugars, proteins and, in lesser amounts, vitamins and minerals.
-The sugar content can give sperm a sweet flavor, while vitamins and minerals can make it taste metallic.
+The sugar content can make sperm taste sweeter, while vitamins and minerals can make it taste metallic.

-Worth noting: Seminal fluid is slightly alkaline—or above a 7 on the pH scale—due to its alkaline components like calcium, magnesium and zinc.
+Worth noting: Seminal fluid is slightly alkaline—or above a 7 in pH levels—due to its alkaline components like calcium, magnesium and zinc.
 The alkalinity of sperm is what gives it a bitter, salty taste.

 Semen's compound composition can be altered by the foods and other substances someone consumes regularly, which in turn may have a subtle impact on the taste of their bodily fluids, also including sweat and urine, Loktionov noted.
 Similarly, this principle holds true with vaginal secretions, though Queen noted that semen and vaginal fluids generally taste different from each other.

-According to Queen, sour, stronger flavors in foods are likely to yield the biggest changes in sexual fluid taste.
+According to Queen, sour, stronger flavors in foods are likely to alter the taste in sexual fluid most.
 Examples include asparagus, cruciferous vegetables such as Brussels sprouts—these contain sulfur-bearing chemicals, she noted—and allium vegetables like garlic and onions.
 A diet that's high in meat is often called out in the discussion of foods that make semen less palatable, too, she added.

 Similarly, coffee can make seminal fluid bitter and more pungent.